Frequently Asked Questions

 As soon as you have received a contract from us, you can request your employee number via the website above.

-An e-mail will be send to the e-mail address which we do have in our file.
+An e-mail will be send to the e-mail address you provided to us.

 This e-mail contains your employee number and a manual in which the procedure for logging on to our Online Portal will be explained.
 These instructions can also be viewed here (PDF, 176 kB).